davidalexisnyt/awsutil/README.md

       },
       "defaultBastion": "prod-db"
     }
+  },
+  "bastionLookup": {
+    "a1b2c3d4e5f6g7h8": {
+      "profile": "dev",
+      "name": "production-db"
+    },
+    "h8g7f6e5d4c3b2a1": {
+      "profile": "prod",
+      "name": "prod-db"
     }
   }
+}
 ```

+**Bastion Fields:**

+- `id`: Unique identifier for the bastion (auto-generated)
+- `name`: Human-readable name for the bastion
+- `profile`: AWS profile this bastion is associated with (auto-set)
+- `instance`: EC2 instance ID of the bastion host
+- `host`: Target hostname or IP address
+- `port`: Target port number
+- `localPort`: Local port for port forwarding

+**BastionLookup:**
+The `bastionLookup` map provides fast lookup of bastions by their unique ID, mapping to their profile and name.
+This is automatically maintained by awsutil.

 **Note**: The old single-bastion format (`"bastion": {...}`) is still supported and will be automatically migrated to the new format (`"bastions": {...}`) when the configuration is loaded.